ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 After reading this example, let's create a file `/etc/nixos/flake.nix` and copy the content of the example into it.
 With `/etc/nixos/flake.nix`, all system modifications will be taken over by Flakes from now on.

-The template we copied can not jsut be used directly, we need to modify it to make it work, an example of `/etc/nixos/flake.nix` is as follows:
+The template we copied CAN NOT be used directly, we need to modify it to make it work, an example of `/etc/nixos/flake.nix` is as follows:

 ```nix
 {